 The private sector is making the connection between a healthy workforce and access to early childhood education, health screenings, and school nutrition.
 As governor, Ralph will work with it to increase access for all of Virginia’s children.

 Paid Family Leave

 Paid family leave reduces infant mortality and increases the number of well-baby care visits and vaccinations.
 Economically, it reduces turnover and training costs for businesses, and women see faster wage increases when they go back to work and stay with the same employer.
 Overall, the economy will see fewer families on public assistance and more people working, which will produce economic gains and generate a larger tax base.

 Paid family leave is a crucial component of fighting inequality.
 Low-income workers are both less likely to receive paid leave and less likely to know it is an option.
 Even if they do have family leave options, it is often unpaid, and few low-wage workers can give up a paycheck to take advantage of it.

 Both Republicans and Democrats understand paid family leave is an integral part of bringing fairness back to our economy.
 We can make this a reality by providing businesses incentives to offer paid family leave to their employees.
 This will help Virginia businesses compete for top talent and maintain the talented workforce we have in Virginia.

 We can start by offering a tax credit to make it affordable for small businesses to allow full-time employees to take at least eight workweeks of paid parental leave.

 Too many Virginia students still can’t afford to attend our public colleges and universities.
 We need to ensure that any qualified Virginia student can access these institutions.
 Students should not have to shoulder the burden of large tuition increases, and every student should have an option to go without oppressive debt.

-Invest in STEAM
+Invest in STEAM and expand computer science